cindyli/dbEvaluations/datastore/README.md

 This directory contains scripts for evaluating development features of Firestore in datastore mode.

 ## Setup
-- Clone github repo
-- In `datastore/` sub-directory, run `npm install`
+- In this directory, run `npm install`
 - Follow "Before you begin" section to install Google Cloud Client - https://cloud.google.com/datastore/docs/tools/datastore-emulator

 - The code can run against real Datastore online instance or Datastore mode emulator